holochain/holochain-proto/README.md

 ### Multi-instance Integration Testing
 Building a distributed application requires being able to spin up many instances of it and have them interact.
 Our docker cluster testing harness automates that process, and enables app developers to specify scenarios and roles and test instructions to run on multiple docker containers.

-Please see the [https://github.com/metacurrency/holoSkel](https://github.com/metacurrency/holoSkel) repository for details.
+Please see the [Multi Node Testing](https://github.com/metacurrency/holochain/wiki/App-Testing) documentation for details.

 ## Architecture Overview and Documentation
 Architecture information and application developer documentation is in our [Holochain Wiki](https://github.com/metacurrency/holochain/wiki/).